Energy Team/Energy Manager of the Year

 The cross-departmental Dún Laoghaire – Rathdown energy team is representative of their significant energy use, including public lighting, transport fleet and large buildings.
 Dún Laoghaire – Rathdown has improved its energy performance by 51% in 2020, compared to the baseline year of 2009.
 They are continuously improving energy efficiency and carbon reduction through their ISO 50001 Energy Management System.
 Dún Laoghaire – Rathdown’s goal is to create sustainable and cost effective zero-carbon green towns and villages and to act as an exemplar.

 National University of Ireland Galway

 - You are eligible to apply under more than one category.
-Simply follow the online guidelines.
-Then copy and paste your application to a new category and amend your answers as appropriate.
+Simply follow the online guidelines and copy and paste your application to a new category and amend your answers as appropriate.